 Linda and Emanuel Schrock's oldest children will look after the younger ones while the Schrocks are imprisoned over the next two years.
 The spouses of Anna Miller and Freeman Burkholder and the 15 children combined from the two families will act as one household while Miller and Burkholder serve one-year sentences.
 The spouses are brother and sister, and the children all cousins.

-a similar sentence and giving Martha Mullet custody of her eight children until she returns because her husband is in Massachusetts on a seven-year sentence.
+Miller is beginning a similar sentence and giving Martha Mullet custody of her eight children until she returns because her husband is in Massachusetts on a seven-year sentence.